Genetics of DNA Methylation Consortium

 To date, GoDMC comprises representatives from 50+ research groups.
 Together these groups have the potential to contribute data from multiple sources including a range of population, birth and disease specific cohorts, capturing a range of ages and ethnic backgrounds.
 Details on these cohorts can be found here.

-Executive & Steering Committees have been established to oversee the development and management of GoDMC.
+The Executive Committee & Core group have been established to oversee the development and management of GoDMC.
 Led by Professor Caroline Relton, the Executive Committee comprises:

-Prof. Caroline Relton, Dr. Jordana Bell, Prof. Christoph Bock, Prof. Bas Heijmans and Prof. Jonathan Mill
+Prof. Caroline Relton, Dr. Jordana Bell, Prof. Bas Heijmans and Prof. Jonathan Mill

 The Core Group comprises: